acohen27/dockerStuff/README.md

 # Tricks and Tips:

+* To go back to the original development environment where mysql, karaf, and others are installed on your local drive, type this

+  unset Docker_Host

+  *FYI: the ant script checks for $Docker_Host.
+If it exists, then it'll proceed to setting up everything on the docker-machine's default's containers.
+Otherwise, it'll proceed to setting up everything on your local machine*

 * Docker Cheatsheet - https://github.com/wsargent/docker-cheat-sheet

 * I am sick of specifying which file (-f) in docker-compose.yml.
 So I created a symlink.